Last updated: [08/02/21]

 - The Consular Section has resumed limited tourist visa and student visa services.
 Please visit https://mr.usembassy.gov/visas/ for information on how to apply for a B1B2 tourist visa.
-If you need a student visa (F1) interview, please send your I-20 to firstname.lastname@example.org.
+If you need a student visa (F1) interview, please send your I-20 to email@example.com.
 The Consular Office will contact you with proposed interview date and time.

 - Mauritanian Ministry of Health: http://www.sante.gov.mr/

 - Mauritania’s official news agency: http://www.ami.mr/

 - Mauritanian public radio: https://www.radiomauritanie.mr/

 - View U.S. Embassy Mauritania’s Most Recent Alerts https://mr.usembassy.gov/u-s-citizen-services/security-and-travel-information/

 - CDC page on COVID-19